benbren/benbren.github.io/about.markdown

 I am currently a graduate student in Biostatistics at the University of Michigan, where I have been both a Graduate Student Research Assistant and a Graduate Student Instructor.
 I am interested in lots of things associated with statistics - machine learning, causal inference, longitudinal data, missing data.. etc. I am also very interested in practical applications such collaborative research and statistical computing.
 My overarching goal is to use quantitative techniques to improve the lives of other people.

 Outside of school, I enjoy snowboarding, rock-climbing, scuba diving, playing guitar, and reading.
 Pretty typical.
 I am also an avid traveler - I love learning about new cultures, ideas and ways of life.
+To date, I have been to Thailand, Cambodia, Vietnam, Bolivia, Peru, Colombia, Guatemala, Nicaragua, Mexico, and Cuba.